 D. Rule explained the rationale for building one 120k gallon tank as opposed to building one new 60k gallon tank and refurbishing the current 60k gallon tank, which was discussed and approved at the special meeting of the Board on May 8, 2018.
 After fielding several questions from community members present, D. Rule made the motion to have the community vote on the changed scope of the project and the increased budget to $520,000.
 Berra seconded, and 53 voted yay to one nay (absentee) vote.
 The project and budget were approved.

+After the vote, D. Rule clarified that approval of the budget included approval to contract for the work.
+There were no objections.

 Adjournment: van Schayk made the motion to adjourn, S. Rule seconded, and all approved.
 The meeting was adjourned at 5:26 PM.